How Your Beneficiary Form Could Be Worth Millions..!!

-Hi Patrick here with Retirement Lifestyles advisory group where it’s all about having the health wealth and freedom to live your dream retirement.
-And today’s quick tip is all about… How to rollover your 401(k)
+Hi Patrick McNally here with retirement lifestyles advisors where it’s all about having the health wealth and freedom to live your dream retirement.
+And today’s Quick Tip is all about how your beneficiary form could be worth millions of dollars.

-Be sure to subscribe to my youtube channel Retirement Lifestyles Tv, you can click the subscribe button below.
+If you’re not subscribed to my youtube channel Retirement Lifestyles Tv, go ahead and click on the little subscribe button right there…

 You can also check us out on facebook, at retirement lifestyles advisory group, be sure to follow and like our page.

-And if you’re lucky enough to live in the north state, be sure you tune in to my radio show Retirement Lifestyles every Saturday morning at 9am on news talk 1057 KQMS.
+If you’re lucky enough to live in the north state, tune in to my radio show Retirement Lifestyles every Saturday morning at 9am on news talk 1057 KQMS.

-Thanks for watching today’s quick tip, like it, share it and post any comments that you’d like.
+Thanks for watching today’s quick tip, do me a big favor and click that like button, feel free to share it and post any comments or questions that you have.